 The Elder Scrolls 6: key info

 - What is it?
-The highly anticipated sequel to the Elder Scrolls V: Skyrim
+The long-awaited sequel to the Elder Scrolls V: Skyrim

 - What can I play it on?
 PC is a safe bet, and Xbox Series X and Xbox Series S are a certainty, but PlayStation 5 may not happen

-The game was confirmed during Bethesda's E3 2018 conference but nothing more than a logo was given.
+Despite being announced at Bethesda's E3 2018 conference, little more than a logo was revealed.
 We don't even have a subtitle or a release year.
 Todd Howard said that the game will be coming after Starfield, the company's next big IP, while Xbox Head Phil Spencer has said it won't release until after Fable 4.
-Given Starfield isn't releasing until November 2022, and Fable doesn't even have a release date yet, the wait for Elder Scrolls 6 could be years away.
+Given Starfield isn't releasing until November 2022, and Fable doesn't even have a release date yet, the wait for Elder Scrolls 6 is set to be a very long one.

 Here's the announcement trailer: